milasudril/geosimd/README.md

 Points
 ------
 Points in space.
 Any transformation can be applied to a point.
 It is possible to add Vectors to points, and to subtract Points.
 The latter will produce a Vector.
 It is not possible to add two points.
+However, it *is* possible to compute their centroid.